Tax Preparation Checklist

 American Opportunity Credit

-This credit is available for college students who are currently enrolled in school or graduated during the tax year.
-This one has been scaled back because of recent legislation and caps out at $2,500 per student.
-So be aware that if your child will graduate this year, there’s still time to use this credit!
+This credit is available for college students and older people who are currently enrolled in school or graduated during the tax year.
+The credit has been reduced due to recent laws and caps at $2,500 per student.
+If your child will graduate this year, there’s still time to take advantage of this credit!

 Moving Expenses